 Then, just when I thought I couldn’t take any more, comedy emerged from the wreckage.

 It presented in the form of a potty-mouthed goddess, one who embodies a holy kind of filth.
 And my earthy humour, which had got me into trouble as a kid and had been gagging on moralism for too long, could no longer be straitjacketed.

-Her Bawdiness showed me the absurdity of the human condition and the healing potential in laughter in a society that’s seeing a little too much of the suppressed monsters’ influence.
-With her as my muse, I wrote my books.
+Her Bawdiness showed me the absurdity of the human condition and the healing potential of laughter in a society that’s seeing a little too much of the suppressed monsters’ influence.
+With her as my muse, I started writing my first book.

-And I feel like a good fit in the category of Australian author, because the Aussie humour is tongue-in-cheek and lippy.
+I feel like a good fit in the category of Australian author because the Aussie humour is tongue-in-cheek and lippy.
 And I love being a romance writer.
-Through my protagonist, I get to be my own brand of princess, not a twenty-two inch waisted codependent, no way!
-She is more Princess Bite Me than Princess Pushover.
+Through my protagonist, I get to be my own brand of princess: not a twenty-two-inch waisted codependent drag.
+Nope.
+More Princess Kiss My Arse than Princess Pushover.

 I’m a blogger too.
-But my blog posts can be more serious.
+Most of my blog posts are satirical.
+I can’t help that—it’s the way I’m wired.
+But some are of a more serious nature.
 Why?
 Because life is romance and comedy, and everything in between; because I know that, like me, you need the whole story, and only you can complete yourself.
 It makes for a more realistic kind of happily ever after … end of story.